artificiell/brickpi3_ros2/README.md

 #### Subscribed Topics

 - **`speed`** (`std_msgs/Int32`): This topic receives speed commands for controlling the motor.
-The speed command should be an integer value representing the desired speed of the motor in _Degrees Per Second_ (DPS).
+The speed command should be an integer representing the desired motor speed in _Degrees Per Second_ (DPS).
 Positive values indicate forward motion, negative values indicate backward motion, and zero stops the motor.

 #### Published Topics

 - **`encoder`** (`std_msgs/Int32`): This topic publishes the current encoder value of the motor.
-The encoder value is an integer that represents the position or rotation of the motor.
+The encoder value is an integer representing the motor's position or rotation.

 #### Parameters